 Family Room Before & After

 I think our family room might go down as the world’s most awkward original family room.
 This room was by far the funkiest room in the house when we bought it.
 It’s a pretty long room making it challenging to layout furniture very well.
 Plus the window, the giant TV, random coat closet, and patch of tile.
 Yikes.
+This will definitely go down in the Chicago home renovation history books.

 Can you believe this is even the same room?!
 We covered up the window and removed the coat closet so we could create built-ins across the entire wall.
 Then, we removed all of the carpet and the awkward patch of tile and laid down new hardwood floors.
 Built-ins and hanging the TV really helped to anchor the room.
 Plus, new hardwood floors, bright paint, and stunning trim from The Matt’s Construction made it feel fresh and like a room you’d want to be in.